Networks-it-uc3m/L2S-M/examples/cdn/README.md

 This example demonstrates the isolation of traffic between pods using custom networks with L2S-M. In this scenario, two networks, v-network-1 and v-network-2, are created, and three pods (cdn-server, router, and content-server) are connected.
 The objective is to showcase how traffic can be isolated through a router connecting the two networks.

+## Pre-requisites

+In order to get this example moving, it's required to have L2S-M installed alongside an overlay topology deployed.
+You can learn how to do so in [the overlay example section](../overlay-setup).

 ## Topology
 This example can be seen in action [in the screencast provided](#procedure), where it's presented a Cluster scenario with three nodes, where a Pod will be deployed in each Node, as shown in the following figure:

 <p align="center">
   <img src="../../assets/video-server-example.svg" width="400">
 </p>

 The following example doesn't really need a three Node scenario, it can be used with just a Node in the Cluster.
 Through the example guide, we will create the following resources: